 - Strong cravings

 By far, cocaine is one of the most dangerous drugs around.
 It’s been reported that nearly half of a million trips to the emergency room have been a result of cocaine use.
-This is because cocaine gets a strong hold on the person’s physical body and mental persona.
+This is because cocaine gets a firm hold on the person’s physical body and mental persona.
 Getting hooked on this drug is extremely difficult to break free of.

-Benefits of Inpatient Treatment for Cocaine Addicts
+Benefits of Treatment for Cocaine Addiction

-If you or someone you know is currently struggling with a cocaine addiction, it is highly recommended that you look into inpatient treatment.
+If you or someone you know is currently struggling with a cocaine addiction, it is highly recommended that you look into professional treatment.
 It’s a place where those in need of recovery can receive healing for their physical and emotional conditions.